opendocsg/slw-judgments-backfill/2010_SGHC_109/report.md

  [emphasis in original]

-28     Finally, the law accords the plaintiff the freedom of choice of the forum where its choice is challenged by _forum non conveniens_ , subject only to the following considerations, as stated by Judith Prakash J in _Focus Energy Ltd v Aye Aye Soe_ [2009] 1 SLR(R) 1086 at [46]:
+28     Finally, the law accords the plaintiff the freedom of choice of the forum where its choice is challenged by _forum non conveniens_ , subject only to the following considerations, as stated by Judith Prakash J in _Focus Energy Ltd v Aye Aye Soe_ <span class="citation">[2009] 1 SLR(R) 1086</span> at [46]:

  Where more than one forum is appropriate, the plaintiff does not have to affirmatively choose the forum that might be marginally more appropriate than the other(s) to bring its claim.
 The plaintiff has the right to elect to bring its claim in a forum where the court has jurisdiction, provided only that there be no other forum that is clearly or distinctly more appropriate. [emphasis in original]